 Having a disuccsion with a friend about termbin

-and that the only viable improvement to the system would most probably be in/out encryption,
+and that the only viable improvement to the system would most probably be in/out encryption, (src hosted at github

+).
 Enter me, a bored coder, who decided to take on the challenge of creating an SSL clone.

 Install ncat which is usually a part of the nmap package, but sometimes standalone.

 Then to use the code after the server is set up and working (there is one free to use and live at spaste.online:8888) just add:

 less elegant but more portable solution if unable to install ncat: